-Advantage Clause: The referee may choose not to stop play when a foul is committed if he/she feels that to do so would give an advantage to the offending team.
-As the game proceeds, the referee cannot revoke his/her decision even if the advantage has not been realized.
+Advantage Clause: The referee may choose not to stop play when a foul is committed if they feel that to do so would give an advantage to the offending team.
+As the game proceeds, the referee cannot revoke their decision even if the advantage has not been realized.
 However, this does not exempt the offending player from being dealt with by the referee at the next stoppage of play.

 Charging: A fair charge consists of a nudge or a contact with the near shoulder, when both players are in an upright position, within playing distance of the ball, and have at least one foot on the ground and their arms near their bodies.